Chart Color Schemes

 Tuross Head has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-No infrastructure changes have been identified by AreaSearch that will impact this area.
-Key projects include Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.
+No infrastructure changes have been identified by AreaSearch that could impact the area.
+Key projects include Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border (start date 2018), Low and Mid-Rise Housing Policy (effective from 2015), Regional NSW Road Network Safety Improvements (start date 2017), and Corridor Preservation For East Coast High Speed Rail (announced in 2013).

 Professional plan users can use the search below to filter and access additional projects.